-As you're well aware, some students face extraordinary challenges in their lives.
+As you're well aware, some municipalities need additional resources to support students who face extraordinary challenges in their lives.
 One such challenge for a growing number of students is not having basic shelter.
 Over the last few years, municipalities of all sizes have seen more and more students experiencing homelessness.

 Among our Coalition members, Lewiston has 420 unhoused students.
 Auburn reported 234 for the 2023/2024 school year and expects to meet or exceed that number in this school year.
-Biddeford has 200 unhoused students, South Portland 150, Saco 150 and Westbrook 122.
-That is close to 1,300 unhoused students in just these six cities.
-Given fluctuating economic conditions and the state's lack of affordable housing, we expect these numbers will continue to rise, not fall.
+Biddeford has 200 unhoused students, South Portland 180, Saco 150 and Westbrook 122.
+That totals more than 1,300 unhoused students in just these six cities.
+Given the state's lack of affordable housing, we expect the numbers will rise, not fall.